isotopp/isotopp.github.io/content/posts/2022-04-15-sql-engineering-guidelines.md

     - Foreign Key Constraints with `ON UPDATE` and `ON DELETE` clauses can cause spooky action at a distance, and can also cause large bulk deletes and updates that will break replication.
     - Foreign Key Constraints break all tooling we have for Online Schema Change and for automated database splits.
       Table changes become extremely toil for everyone involved.
+    - Foreign Key Constraints break Group Replication, which we depend on.
     - Because of that we recommend you do not use foreign key constraints.
       They usually provide a lot of toil and little benefit.
     - Exceptions exist.
 Check your departments engineering guides.